KiandaBPM/KiandaBPM.github.io/form-designer.md

 To setup a globally available link for allowing external users to create a new instance, perform the following steps within the form designer:

-1. On the top right corner of the designer click on the settings button
+1. On the top right corner of the designer click on the settings button.
-2. Then click the option "Enable anonymous sharing of forms" to Yes
+2. Then click the option "Enable anonymous sharing of forms" to Yes.
-3. Click the button "New Link" to generate a new anonymous link
+3. Click the button "New Link" to generate a new anonymous link.